Pictures at an Exhibition (Emerson, Lake & Palmer album)

-Pictures at an Exhibition is a live album by English progressive rock band Emerson, Lake & Palmer, released in November 1971 on Island Records.
+Pictures at an Exhibition is a live album by English progressive rock band Emerson, Lake & Palmer, released in the United Kingdom in November 1971 by Island Records and in the United States in January 1972 by Cotillion Records.
 It features the group's adaptation of Pictures at an Exhibition, the piano suite by Modest Mussorgsky, performed at Newcastle City Hall on 26 March 1971.

 The album concludes with the concert's encore, "Nut Rocker", a rock adaptation of The Nutcracker originally arranged by Kim Fowley and recorded by B. Bumble and the Stingers in 1962.

 Pictures at an Exhibition went to number 3 on the UK Albums Chart and number 10 on the US Billboard 200.
 In 2001, it was reissued as a remastered edition that included a studio version of the piece recorded in 1993.